-If you live in a flat, we are responsible for the repair and maintenance of the structure, exterior and common parts of the building in which you live, the cost of which is recovered through your service charge.
+If you live in a flat, we are responsible for the repair and maintenance of the structure. exterior and common parts of the building in which you live, the cost of which is recovered through your service charge.

-We will therefore repair and maintain the foundations, roof, external doors, flat entrance doors and frames, structural walls and communal facilities.
+We will therefore repair and maintain the foundations, roof, external doors, structural walls and communal facilities.
 We will also carry out external decorations to blocks of flats.
 Although we are responsible for carrying out these works, leaseholders must contribute toward the cost.